 It doesn’t cost your citizens a dime.
 We work hard at NOPEC to make the process simple to understand and easy to do so everyone can just sit back, relax and save!

-Get the savings and benefits enjoyed by over 220 Ohio communities.
+Get the savings and benefits enjoyed by 240 Ohio communities.

 Energy Bill Review - An expert analysis of your natural gas and electric bills to identify the most beneficial rates and options available to your community.

 Member communities can buy electricity and natural gas for their municipal loads at cost.
 That means your government gets the absolute best pricing available from NOPEC.

 Up-front, fixed rate financing options for energy efficiency projects allow commercial property owners to use the savings generated by improvements to help pay back the loan.
 Financing is available with rates as low as 2.5% for qualifying projects ranging form $5,000 - $500,000.Read More